 - Contact email address

 Footers can quickly become crowded with buttons, icons, links, and fine print.
 Before stuffing your footer with information, first evaluate what makes the most sense to include, and go with a minimalistic approach.
 Overwhelming readers with too much information can lead them to skip over the footer altogether.
-The simpler the footer, the more likely it is to be useful to readers.
+Keep it simple for subscribers.

 Message clipping is especially common for Gmail users, where HTML emails larger than 102 KB get trimmed.
 The Gmail app for iOS clips messages larger than 20 KB.
 This can cause an inconvenient roadblock for brands with Gmail subscribers, as their email is not fully shown, but rather clipped with a link to view the entire message.